Skip to main content

 While you shouldn’t have to watch your stock portfolio around the clock, it’s still advisable that do-it-yourself investors pay attention to what is happening in the markets.
 Make sure you are watchful during a bear market or other times of extreme volatility.
 You’ll want to know, for example, when oil prices collapse further.
 This can send the whole market downward.

-On the other hand when some U.S. states announce that they are gradually reopening their economies, it might give stocks a boost.
-When bad news erupts overseas in places like Russia or China, it can send investors running for the exists.
+On the other hand, when some U.S. states announce that they are gradually reopening their economies, it might give stocks a boost.
+When bad news erupts overseas in places like Russia or China, it can send investors running for the exits.
 Paying close attention and being aware of what is happening during a market downturn will provide you with the information you need to make smart moves with your investments.

 Knowledge is power.
 It’s true during good times, but downright essential during bad times.
 Be sure to set alerts on your computer or smartphone.
-Check the markets at least a couple times a day.
+Check the markets at least a couple of times a day.
 Make sure you know what is happening so that you can react appropriately.

 The Last Word